 Each September for two days the park closes the 40-km East Rim Road to cars and cyclists take over in the Ride The Rim event.
 I’m not energetic enough to cycle at 10,000-metre elevation but driving the rim road offers great views with no sweat.

 Some locals told me they hoped Lava Beds National Monument would become the U.S.’s 60th national park but whether it does or not, its still worth visiting its underground caves.
 You don’t need to be a professional spelunker as guided tours are available.

-Swim in a geothermal-heated pool
+Swim in a geothermal-heated pool in Klamath Falls

 The town is blessed with an abundance of geothermal resources.
 You can swim at the geothermal heated Ella Redkey outdoor pool.
 The Oregon Institute of Technology uses solar and geothermal heat and is the only energy independent institute of its kind in the U.S.

 The city has so much geothermal heat it heats its downtown sidewalks so they don’t have to be shoveled in winter.
 Even the beer at Klamath Basin Brewing Co.
 Is brewed with geothermal energy.

 I stayed at the Running Y Ranch Resort, a great base camp for outdoor lovers.
 A fitness center offers weight machines and a large pool with lap lanes.
 There is a trail around the resort for watching birds, jogging or meandering.

 The hotel sits above the only Oregon golf course designed by Arnold Palmer.
 Asked to identify his favorite course in an interview he said he couldn’t pick one (he was a prolific course designer) but named sixteen including the Running Y Ranch Resort course.

 There’s an impressive western art collection in Klamath Falls